 When registering to vote, if you do not designate a party affiliation on your application, you will be registered with no party affiliation.
 The deadline for changing your party affiliation is 29 days before any primary and it must be done on a Florida Voter Registration Application.

 Since your residence address is used to determine the correct ballot for you in any given election, it is vital that you keep your voter registration record up to date.
 While some updates may be made by phone, we recommend changes be made using a Florida Voter Registration Application form that can be found online or at any public library.
 If you prefer, call us at (407) 836-2070 and we’ll assist you in updating your record.

-You decide which method best suits your busy schedule: Absentee Voting, Early Voting or at the Polls on Election Day.1.
-Absentee Voting: If you are unable to go to an early voting site or to the polling place on Election Day you may request an absentee ballot and vote by mail.
-Your request for an absentee ballot must be received in the Elections Office no later than the sixth day prior to the election.
+You decide which method best suits your busy schedule: Voting by Mail, Early Voting or at the Polls on Election Day.1.
+Voting by Mail: If you are unable to go to an early voting site or to the polling place on Election Day you may request a vote-by-mail ballot.
+Your request for a vote-by-mail ballot must be received in the Elections Office no later than the sixth day prior to the election.

-The absentee ballot packet will include instructions on how to mark your ballot, how to complete the required absentee voter certificate, and how to properly return your ballot to the elections office.
-The deadline to return Voted absentee ballots to the Elections Office is no later than 7:00 p.m. election night for it to be counted.
+The vote-by-mail ballot packet will include instructions on how to mark your ballot, how to complete the required voter's certificate, and how to properly return your ballot to the elections office.
+The deadline to return Voted ballots to the Elections Office is no later than 7:00 p.m. election night for it to be counted.

 By phone – Call (407) 836-2070

 By Fax or Mail – send your name, residential address, mailing address (if any), date of birth, signature, and election(s) for which you are requesting a ballot to (407) 254-6598 or P.O.
 Box 562001, Orlando, FL 32856-2001.